Skip to main content

 Frequently Asked Questions

-No. This form is ONLY for judicial administrative records.
-Most case information is available through our Case Information Portal.
-If you still cannot find the case information you want, contact the appropriate department.
+No. This process is ONLY for judicial administrative records.
+Most case information is available through the court's online portal.
+If you cannot find the case information you want, contact the court.

-Use this form to request copies of judicial administrative records maintained by the Superior Court of California, County of Nevada (court).
-The court will then review your request and investigate whether and when the requested materials can be produced, or if the records are exempt from disclosure under California Rules of Court, rule 10.500.
+Use this process to request copies of judicial administrative records maintained by the Superior Court of California, County of Nevada.
+The court will review your request and investigate whether and when the requested materials can be produced, or if the records are exempt from disclosure under California Rules of Court, rule 10.500.

 "Judicial administrative record" means "any writing containing information relating to the conduct of the people's business."
 Examples of judicial administrative records include, but are not limited to, budget and expenditure records, contracts, and written policies and procedures.
 See subdivisions (c)(2) and (e)(2) of rule 10.500.